dao-xyz/peerbit/docs/sharding/README.md

 ### 3.
-Now we lookup the labels from the hashes again
+Now we look up the labels from the hashes again.

 <p align="center">
     <img width="400" src="./p4.png"  alt="p4">